Don't you hate it when people who think they're smart ask dumb questions like, "What happens when an irresistible force meets an immovable object?"

 A red apple in complete darkness is...invisible.

-To clarify the question a bit, what is the color of the apple core inside the apple?
+To clarify the question, what is the color of the apple core inside the apple?
 The outside of the apple is red.
 But what about its core, beyond light’s reach?
 The answer is it's invisible.

 Stay with me here.
 I can offer something of a proof.
-Wouldn’t it be nice to see an apple with a special, magical light that doesn’t reflect back so we can see the apple in its natural invisible state instead of tarnished by that pesky reflected light?
+Wouldn’t it be nice to see an apple with a special, magical light that doesn’t reflect so we can see it in its natural invisible state instead of tarnished by that pesky reflected light?

 Wouldn’t that be neato?